ECCC-MSC/open-data/canada.ca_upcoming/readme_en.md

     * Archived data retrieval
     * Dedicated data feeds with 24/7 support

-## Licence

-The End-use Licence determines the conditions for using the data and information.
-The main requirement is to clearly acknowledge Environment and Climate Change Canada as the data source, [please refer to the Licence for details](licence/readme_en.md).

 ## [Usage Overview: documented examples for frequent use cases](usage-overview/readme_en.md)

 Overview and examples on how to access and use Meteorological Service of Canada's open data.